-Do not allow the bag to become pinched between the access cover and sealing surfaces.
+Do not allow the bag to become pinched between the access pling surfaces.
+Failure to comply cover and sealing surfaces.
 Failure to comply may result in containment failure.

 The filter shape and yoke work together to ensure proper filter alignment during filter installation.
-To assist with alignment, an alignment mark (\triangle) at the top of the filter endcap (non-gasketed end) must match with the alignment mark (\bigtriangledown) at the If knob fails to thread onto yoke, on the opposite side of the hinge, apply slight pressure to the access cover using other hand.
+To assist with alignment, an alignment mark (\triangle)at the top of the filter endcap (non-gasketed end) must match with the alignment mark (∇) at the top of the filter access opening.

+If knob fails to thread onto yoke, on the opposite side of the hinge, apply slight pressure to the access cover using other hand.
 Continue to turn knob to start threading onto the yoke.

-- 11. Close the filter access cover and tighten onto the yoke. - 12.
-Slowly roll bag back into the collar to allow air to escape through the BIBO collar breather (see Bag Setup). - 13.
+- Close the filter access cover and tighten onto the yoke. - Slowly roll bag back into the collar to allow air to escape through the BIBO collar breather (see Bag Setup). - 13.
 Install the BIBO protective cover and secure with buckle strap. - 14.
 Turn electrical power and compressed air supply ON before starting collector.